mathiasrw/monetary-reform/monetary-reform.md

 important.
 This needs to be based on signals, which suggest the presence of risk in good time...
-The most important macroeconomic indicators, which deserve to be monitored, are the following: Large growth in lending.
-Very rapid growth has often preceded a serious financial crisis.
-There is a risk that rapid growth will be accompanied by a deterioration in the quality of credit institutions' portfolios. " [34]
+The most important macroeconomic indicators, which deserve to be monitored, are the following: Large growth in lending. **Very rapid growth has often preceded a serious financial crisis**.
+There is a risk that rapid growth will be accompanied by a deterioration in the quality of credit institutions' portfolios. " ^34^

 In 2006, by which time the Icelandic banks had begun to capture the attention of foreign analysts, the CBI wrote in its Financial Stability